ErrantThinking/errantthinking.github.io/content/the-elves-revolt.md

 ## The Adventure Begins!

-The Player Characters (PCs) are brought into the thick of it due to various cirucmstances, some of which we shall detail here.
+The Player Characters (PCs) are brought into the thick of it due to various circumstances, some of which we shall detail here.
 Most of the PCs were summoned here by the group of elves leading the unionization effort.
 The example pitch above has the players abducted as if by fairies of the [wild hunt](https://en.wikipedia.org/wiki/Wild_Hunt), where they wake up to meet the hulderálfr revolutionist Beltznickle.